eirslett/frontend-maven-plugin/README.md

 in your [installation directory](#installation-directory) .
 Node/npm will only be "installed" locally to your project.
 It will not be installed globally on the whole system (and it will not interfere with any Node/npm installations already present).
+If you want to use the existing Node in your system, simply add a `nodeExecutablePath` points to the existed node executable.

 ```xml
 <plugin>